 - iTunes.
 I have a bit of music on there in case the wifi or 3G isn’t available (road trips, planes, foreign countries) but mainly I will throw learning material on there.
-Currently it is some bonus audio from the Productivity Blueprint and a Ramit Sethi business class.
+Currently it is some bonus audio from a Ramit Sethi business class.

 - Overdrive.
 This app needs to become more popular.
 Most public libraries in the US use Overdrive to deliver their digital content.
 This means free ebooks and audiobooks delivered to you instantly.
 Not a terrible selection either.
 You may have to wait for a popular title, but otherwise it’s fairly seemless.